-Rees, Germany Travel Guide
+Rees, Germany City

-City Town in North Rhine-Westphalia by the Rhine
+Town in North Rhine-Westphalia by the Rhine

 Perched on the Rhine, Rees offers cobbled streets, medieval ramparts and a river promenade popular with cyclists; boat trips, riverside cafés and weekly markets keep the town busy.

-Why Visit Rees, Germany? #
+Why Visit Rees, Germany?#

 On the Rhine’s bank, Rees offers a compact medieval centre framed by a riverside promenade, fortified town wall and towered gates.
 St. Mary’s church, the ferry crossings and seasonal markets connect daily life to centuries of river trade.
 Sample stadtbäckerei pastries in the Old Town, cycle the dyke paths and join a river cruise to experience Lower Rhine scenery and culinary specialties.

-Top Things to Do in Rees, Germany
+Best Things to Do in Rees, Germany#

-All Attractions ›- Rees Rhine Promenade (Rheinpromenade) - Riverside promenade ideal for walks, views of the Rhine and river traffic.
+Rees Rhine Promenade (Rheinpromenade) - Riverside promenade ideal for walks, views of the Rhine and river traffic.

-- St. Mary's Church (Marienkirche) - Historic church with Gothic elements and prominent town-centre tower visible from afar.
+St. Mary’s Church (Marienkirche) - Historic church with Gothic elements and prominent town-centre tower visible from afar.

-- Rees City Museum (Stadtmuseum Rees) - Local museum displaying regional history, trade heritage, and archaeological finds.
+Rees City Museum (Stadtmuseum Rees) - Local museum displaying regional history, trade heritage, and archaeological finds.

-- Historic Town Wall and Gates - Surviving medieval walls and gates offering panoramic views over the Rhine floodplain.
+Historic Town Wall and Gates - Surviving medieval walls and gates offering panoramic views over the Rhine floodplain.

-- Rees Outdoor Pool (Freibad) - Seasonal outdoor pool and riverside leisure area popular with families during summer months.
+Rees Outdoor Pool (Freibad) - Seasonal outdoor pool and riverside leisure area popular with families during summer months.

-- Small Riverside Cafés and Courtyards - Scattered riverside cafés and hidden courtyards providing relaxed views of passing barges.
+Small Riverside Cafés and Courtyards - Scattered riverside cafés and hidden courtyards providing relaxed views of passing barges.

-- Xanten Archaeological Park (APX) - Extensive Roman archaeological park and reconstructed amphitheatre, roughly twenty minutes' drive.
+Xanten Archaeological Park (APX) - Extensive Roman archaeological park and reconstructed amphitheatre, roughly twenty minutes’ drive.

-- Moyland Castle (Schloss Moyland) - Moyland Castle museum with van der Grinten collection, ornamental gardens, near Kleve.
+Moyland Castle (Schloss Moyland) - Moyland Castle museum with van der Grinten collection, ornamental gardens, near Kleve.

-Best Time to Visit Rees, Germany #
+Best Time to Visit Rees, Germany#

 Rees is best from late spring to early autumn when the Rhine is lively and outdoor cafés are open.
 Winters are mild and damp, pleasant for quieter riverside walks and museum visits.